“Producing more sustainable soy is the future of our company”

 Previous experience? • Before I started soy farming, I was active in organic farming (IBD certification).

-Help on the farm? • My parents, who are 73 and 72, still help with the sowing and the harvest, as do my brother and my husband Joval.
+Help on the farm? • My parents still help with the sowing and the harvest, as do my brother and my husband Joval.

 With this initiative, we contribute to the following Sustainable Development Goals of the United Nations.